jinx420/isThisWebsiteOnline/README.md

 *Note: Features listed here are gone for good, some will also have an explanation why I decided to remove them (see `Explanation:`).
 There is a very slim chance they will get implemented again after some time.
 Farewell, my friends.* 😢

 - Multiple Languages (*Explanation: This is a pain in the ass to maintain/verify translation, it also adds like **300** lines, many of which repeat themselves due to how this code is structured and due to limitations of the way I chose to implement it.
-The multiple languages were kinda alright at the beginning, but as soon as the code kept getting bigger, so did the translations.
+The multiple languages were kind of alright at the beginning, but as soon as the code kept getting bigger, so did the translations.
 For every line of code, I had to add like 3 lines for translation.
 This made the code very bloated, inefficient, and it also introduced lots of bugs.*)

 ## How to Compile It Yourself

 ### With the Batch File

 *Note: Make sure you have the `source` folder along with the required `.ico` file in the same directory.
-This file is necessary for displaying the program's icon*
+This file is necessary for displaying the program's icon.*

 1. Download the following files: `compile.bat`, `isThisWebsiteOnline.py`, `move.py`, and `requirements.txt`.
 If you haven't already, install Python.
 2. Open the terminal or command prompt.